AlexBoXY/kde-dolphin-addon/README.md

 ## move_mainDir
 Moves files from subdirectories matching choosen extension into current directory.
-Depends on dunst and find.
+Depends on kdialog, dunst and find.

 ### Installation:
 * Place move_mainDir.sh in your ~/.local/bin directory.
 Make it executable.
 * Place move_mainDir.desktop in your ~/.local/share/kservices5/ServiceMenus directory.
 * Place move_mainDir.conf in your ~/.config directory.
-Customize the file to your needs (one file type per line with wildcard '*' eg. *.txt No trailing NewLine! ).
+Customize the file to your needs (one file type per line eg. .txt No trailing NewLine! ).